-Wood heaters tend to smoke at light-up or refuelling.
-However, there is no reason for wood heaters to smoke excessively for long periods of time if they are operated correctly and are well maintained.
-If you are considering purchasing a new wood heater, remember to check with the retailer to see if the appliance you are considering to purchase complies with the relevant AS/NZS Standards under the Protection of the Environment Operations (Clear Air) Amendment (Solid Fuel Heaters) Regulation 2016.
+Wood heaters tend to create smoke when being lit or refuelled.
+However, there is no reason for wood heaters to smoke excessively for long periods of time if they are well maintained and being operated correctly.
+If you are considering purchasing a new wood heater, remember to check with the retailer to ensure it complies with the relevant AS/NZS Standards under the Protection of the Environment Operations (Clear Air) Amendment (Solid Fuel Heaters) Regulation 2016.

-The wood heater must have a compliance plate stating that it conforms to the Australian Standard for pollution emissions (AS/NZS 4013:2014) and efficiency (AS/NZS 4012:2014).
-If it doesn't you might consider upgrading your heater to a newer more efficient model.
+Wood heaters should have a compliance plate stating that it conforms to the Australian Standard for pollution emissions (AS/NZS 4013:2014) and efficiency (AS/NZS 4012:2014).
+If yours doesn't you might consider upgrading your heater to a newer, more efficient model.

-A few tips for using your wood heater for minimum smoke:
+A few tips to minimise smoke while using your wood heater: